Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

-##### It's time to train a model.
+##### Let's train our model.
 We could use several models, however, a good choice for our data would be a Support Vector Machine..
 SVM is a discriminative classifier meaning that, given a training dataset (supervised learning), the algorithm categorizes each new class.. defining the optimal mathematical region for each class..

 <br>